aboriskaa/react_firebase_blog/README.md

 Deployment done on firebase hosting on the following link: [Blog App](https://blogapp-850b9.firebaseapp.com/).

-## Google authentication method used
+## Used Google authentication method for security